gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 ### How to recover from GitHub login failures

-If you accidentally type the wrong user or password during a `ContributeRecipe` run, you might need to delete the remote branch for subsequent `ContributeRecipe` attempts to be successful.
+If something goes awry during a `ContributeRecipe` run, you might need to delete the remote branch for subsequent `ContributeRecipe` attempts to be successful.

 Once you know the name of the branch that was created, it's as simple as firing off a `git push <remote> --delete <branch>` command.